enjaku4/veri/README.md

 ## Getting Help and Contributing

 ### Getting Help

 Have a question or need assistance?
 Open a discussion in the [discussions section](https://github.com/enjaku4/veri/discussions) for:

 - Usage questions
 - Implementation guidance
-- Feature suggestions
+- Open-ended ideas or suggestions

-### Reporting Issues
+### Issues

-Found a bug?
-Please [create an issue](https://github.com/enjaku4/veri/issues) with:
+[Issues](https://github.com/enjaku4/veri/issues) track bugs, planned features, and other work.
+When reporting a bug, please include:

 - A clear description of the problem
 - Steps to reproduce the issue
-- Your environment details (Rails version, Ruby version, etc.)
+- Your environment details (Rails and Ruby versions, OS, etc.)

 ### Contributing Code

-Ready to contribute?
-You can:
-- Fix bugs or improve existing code
-- Expand or clarify documentation
-- Add new features (please discuss first in the [discussions section](https://github.com/enjaku4/veri/discussions))
+Any open issue is free to pick up or discuss.
+Check the [project board](https://github.com/users/enjaku4/projects/13) or [issues tab](https://github.com/enjaku4/veri/issues).

-Before contributing, please read the [contributing guidelines](https://github.com/enjaku4/veri/blob/main/CONTRIBUTING.md)
+Before contributing, please read the [contributing guidelines](https://github.com/enjaku4/veri/blob/main/CONTRIBUTING.md).

 ## License